 If you want to lower your sebum production, then getting a solid eight hours of sleep each night is a good way to do it.

-Seven – relax and reduce stress
+Eight – relax and reduce stress

 The reason is what the legends of old knew all along – stress causes acne.
 Stress causes acne through impaired nutrient absorption, digestive inflammation and delayed wound healing, but it also makes your skin oily by increasing your blood sugar.
 The main stress hormone is cortisol, and one of cortisol’s main non-stress related functions in the human body is to pull glucose from your skeletal muscle stores.